KishorDMane/sheardesk/README.md

 <b>Project Name</b> - SnapDesk<br>
+<b>Deployed Link for frontend-</b>https://loquacious-travesseiro-3cf53d.netlify.app<br>
-<b>Deployed Link-</b>https://loquacious-travesseiro-3cf53d.netlify.app<br>
+<b>Deployed Link for backend-</b>https://loquacious-travesseiro-3cf53d.netlify.app<br>
+Feactures implimented in Backend:-

+1) Authentication and Authorization
+2) Password hashing While stored in Database;
+3) Logout function with redis
+4) routs for signup, login, see-sheared screen , logout
+5) socket.io connection to shear live screen
+6)

+Feactures implimented in frontend:-
+1) Signup And login
+2) instruction page
+3) page to see sheared screen
+4) page to downloade aplication

-This is a project where user can shear their screen.
+This is a project where user can shear screen.
-To use this app .
-1) Go to the website and downloade and install app .
-2) start the app .
-3) To see sheared screen got to the website and go to sheared screen .
+1) To use my app, you need to create an account.
+Click on the 'Sign up' button and create your account.

+2) Login to your account.

+3) Downloade the packege for windowse and Start the app

+4) Click on start Capture buttone here you will get one room id copy the room id

+5) Naw go to the View Sheared Screen window and

+6) Press the buttone "View Sheared Screen"

-4) hear youser need to enter the string present on app .
+7) Here You need the room id to join enter the roomID

-5) we have succesfully sheared screen.
+8) You are abel to see sheared screen

 <h1 align ="center">App</h1>